 Helen McCrory OBE

 Helen, or Aunty Helen as she was to Hugo was one his greatest supporters.
 She had the most amazing way of lighting up any room she was in and making everyone around her smile.
 She was by far the most glamorous of us all.
 Her passing 5 months after Hugo’s accident was another huge blow to our incredibly close knit family.

 Helen’s massive heart, quick wit and fearlessness will be sorely missed.
 There is no doubt though that Hugo will already have shown her the ropes, with the best places to have a drink and a cheeky rolly.
 By God what a pair they will be making up there and we know that they will be looking down on us all with love and great pride.

-Helen dedicated so much of her time off screen to charitable causes and one that was very close to her heart was The Hubert von Herkomer Arts Foundation.
-She had been their Patron since the charity’s inception in 2013.
+Helen dedicated so much of her time off screen to charitable causes and one that was very close to her heart was HvH Arts.
+She had been their patron since the charity’s inception in 2013.
 HVH provides a gateway to the arts supporting disadvantaged children and young people by providing them with the inspiration and tools to develop life-long artistic passions, giving them access to free workshops in a wide range of arts in order to develop and grow.
 Before she died we asked her who she would like us to include as our fourth charity, she didn’t even think twice.